Helium6CRES/he6-cres-spec-sims/README.md

 	* Maybe just rerun everything as is then put a sim_index col when combining everything?
 That may be easier to impliment and keep track of in the immediate.
 	* Make the .txt into a json?
 That may be easier for people to understand the format of in terms of it being a dictionary?
 	* Should I add a date in the logs somewhere?
 Or even in the name of the experiment?
+	* Get rid of sim_ in the rocks dictionaries as this is redundant and makes navigation harder.
+	* Maybe a directory should be made for all the logs associated with a given experiment, this would be better I think.

+	* AFTER BREAKFAST:
+		* First get cleanup working to first order.
+		* Why are print statements in the logs not matching my new code?
+May need to hard reset the remote?
+		* Get things working to first order by the end of the next block.
+Keep with the 45 minute chunks.

 ## Done List: